PowerCodersOrg/powercoders.org/site/content/program/_index.md

-  ## Our program
+  ## The program

   ![](/img/powercoders_graphic_programme_volunteers.jpg)

-  To run the program for the participants, we are dependent on the support of the IT industry providing internships as well as on volunteers, either as IT trainer to support the class teacher during the school phase or as Job-Coach to follow the participant during the internship.
+  In order to be able to run the program, we are dependent on the support of the IT industry providing internships as well as on volunteers who either support the class teacher during school phase as IT Trainers or accompany participants during their internships as Job-Coaches.

   ## Get involved as